 It can be misleading to look at just the last couple of years of asset class returns when you’re deciding how to invest over the long-term.

-Returns from other asset classes are volatile [7], so their brief history gives you no useful information
+Returns from asset classes are volatile [17], so a few years of history gives you no useful information.

 Shares may do very well one year and bonds do poorly.
 The next year the returns may be different, or it may take years before their relative performance changes.

-- Cash is king [9] for short-term requirements, such as paying bills and saving a house deposit.
+- Cash is king [21] for short-term requirements.
+Think paying bills or saving up a house deposit.

-- Government bonds are most useful for planning outgoings in 5-10 years, since you can know the return you’ll get in advance so long as you hold them until they are redeemed.
-Bonds are also used [10] to dampen down the volatility of your portfolio, according to your risk tolerance.1 [11]
+- Government bonds are most useful for planning outgoings in 5-10 years.
+That’s because you can know the return you’ll get in advance, so long as you hold them until they are redeemed.
+Bonds are also used [22] to dampen down the volatility of your portfolio, according to your risk tolerance [23].
+A young and brave investor might hold no bonds.
+A 65-year old might be advised to have 50% of their money in bonds.

-Rebalancing [14] can also help smooth out the zigging and zagging of the different asset classes.
+Moreover rebalancing [26] can help smooth out the zigging and zagging of the different asset classes.

-The price you pay for this reduced volatility is a potentially lower overall long-term return, because your holdings of lower risk assets like bonds and cash will typically deliver far less in the way of gains than shares.
+The price you pay for this reduced volatility is a potentially lower overall long-term return.
+That’s because your holdings of lower-risk assets like bonds and cash will typically deliver less in the way of gains than shares.

-For that reason, if you’re investing for the long-term into a pension, say, it may make more sense when you’re young to regularly put new money [15] into shares alone, and to ride out the volatility to maximise your returns.
+If you’re investing for the long-term into a pension, say, it may make sense when you’re young to pound-cost average [27] into shares alone.
+Try to ride out the volatility to maximise your returns.

 And remember that a stock market crash can hit you hard [18] if it strikes as you approach retirement.